A Detailed Introduction to the Keto Diet Plan

-The “keto” in a ketogenic diet comes from the names of small fuel molecules called “ketones.”
+The “keto” in a ketogenic diet comes from the names of small fuel molecules—“ketones.”
 The ketones are transformed from fat in the liver when you eat very few carbs and moderate amounts of proteins.
-They’re an alternative fuel source for the body, used when blood sugar (glucose) is in short supply.
+They’re an alternative body fuel source, used when blood sugar is in short supply.

-Ketosis is a normal metabolic process, which arises when there aren’t enough carbohydrates in your food.
+Ketosis is a normal metabolic process arising when there aren’t enough carbohydrates in your food.
 In this case, cells burn fat for energy and make ketones.
-It can also occur after training for a long time or during pregnancy.
+It can also occur after long training or during pregnancy.
 For people with poorly controlled diabetes, ketosis is a sign of not using enough insulin.
 Ketosis can become dangerous when ketones rise, which can lead to dehydration and change the electrolyte balance in the blood.

 Are ketones bad?

-No. Ketones are only bad when they’re contributing to the life-threatening condition called ketoacidosis.
-Ketoacidosis is a dangerous medical state that’s isolated from the “nutritional ketosis” of a keto diet.
+No, they aren’t.
+Ketones are only bad when they’re contributing to the life-threatening condition called ketoacidosis.
+Ketoacidosis is a dangerous medical state isolated from the “nutritional ketosis” of a keto diet.
 Nutritional ketosis is an entirely normal process.
-However, it’s important to differentiate between ketosis vs ketoacidosis because they are not the same condition.
+However, it’s essential to differentiate between ketosis vs. ketoacidosis because they are not the same condition.
 You cannot get into ketoacidosis just from dieting.